Barkhuizen on target as Preston North End beat AFC Bournemouth in five-goal thriller | Goal.com

 The goal was the only difference that separated both teams in the first 45 minutes and it stretched the 27-year-old's tally to three goals after 14 games in the Championship this term.

-Late goals from Junior Stanislas and Sam Surridge were not enough to complete Bournemouth fight-back as Scott Sinclair and Patrick Bauer sealed Preston's fourth Championship win on the road this term.
+Late goals from Junior Stanislas and Sam Surridge were not enough to complete Bournemouth's fight-back as Scott Sinclair and Patrick Bauer sealed Preston's fourth Championship win on the road this term.

 Preston North End climbed to 14th in the league table after gathering 19 points after 15 matches.
 Barkhuizen and Alex Neil's men will hope to build on the result when they host Wycombe Wanderers at Deepdale on Saturday.

-Earlier this year, Barkhuizen was handed his maiden invitation to South Africa national team for their 2022 Africa Cup of Nations qualifiers against Sao Tome and Principe in March, which was later moved to November.
+Earlier this year, Barkhuizen was handed his maiden invitation to the South Africa national team for their 2022 Africa Cup of Nations qualifiers against Sao Tome and Principe in March, which were later moved to November.

 The 27-year-old was expected to join Molefi Ntseki's team as a tourist because he is yet to apply for South African citizenship.